josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🐓_have_you_noticed.md

 forced to deliver, potentially die,

-in acts that they never consented to.
+in acts that they themselves never consented to.

 it doesnt matter that most of us are raped or sexually assaulted in our lifetimes,

-or how many of is before we are even adult enough to use our bodies for our own pleasure.
+or how many of us before we are even adult enough to use our bodies for our own pleasure.

 none of that matters.

-it diesnt matter that they get to tell is our entire lives what we should or should not do,
+it diesnt matter that they get to tell us our entire lives what we should or should not do,

 beat us, cajole us, take every last inch of life from us.